ietf-wg-acme/acme/draft-ietf-acme-acme.md

 To download the issued certificate, the client simply sends a GET request to the certificate URL.

-The default format of the certificate is application/pem-certificate-chain (see IANA Considerations).
+The default format of the certificate is application/pem-certificate-chain (see {{iana-considerations}}).

 The server MAY provide one or more link relation header fields {{RFC5988}} with relation "alternate".
 Each such field SHOULD express an alternative certificate